LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Insights/Getting-Started-with-Insight.md

 6. To see Conversation Examples, look at the chat examples widget.
 Click on example boxes to reveal the full transcript

 ### How to filter by bot and view topics that the bot is handling
-1. Apply a BOT Filter to the dashboard by selecting the relevant Agent(s) or Skill(s) according to your brand
+Apply a BOT Filter to the dashboard by selecting the relevant Agent(s) or Skill(s) according to your brand
-a) To Select an individual Agent, click the agent name on the Agent Widget
+ - To Select an individual Agent, click the agent name on the Agent Widget
 ![](img/insights-usecase-4.png)
-b) To Select an individual Skill, click the Skill name on the Skill Widget
+ - To Select an individual Skill, click the Skill name on the Skill Widget
 ![](img/insights-usecase-5.png)
-c) To Select multiple Agents (e.g. Angela and Anita) or Skills in a filter, refer to the Filter guide [here](data-reporting-insights-filtering.html)
+ - To Select multiple Agents (e.g. Angela and Anita) or Skills in a filter, refer to the Filter guide [here](data-reporting-insights-filtering.html)
-2. Follow the above processes to identify the top topics and which topics are performing better than others.
+Follow the above processes to identify the top topics and which topics are performing better than others.

 ### Where are chats/messages initiated from?

 Using Insights, we have the ability to identify the page a conversation started from for chat or web messaging.

 1. Open dashboard